toddmotto/angularjs-styleguide/README.md

   })
   .name;

-export default calendar;
+export default CalendarModule;
 ```

 **[Back to top](#table-of-contents)**

 ### File naming conventions

 Keep it simple and lowercase, use the component name, e.g. `calendar.*.js*`, `calendar-grid.*.js` - with the name of the type of file in the middle.
-Use `index.js` for the module definition file, so you can import the module by directory name.
+Use `*.module.js` for the module definition file, as it keeps it verbose and consistent with Angular 2.

 ```
-index.js
+calendar.module.js
 calendar.controller.js
 calendar.component.js
 calendar.service.js